arbenton/tepnet/README.md

 ![time series](https://github.com/arbenton/tepnet/blob/master/time_series.png)

 More excitingly, if the disease is able to spread, it will infect an entire subgraph.
 This network graph corresponds to the above parameters.
+Imagine a map of Europe underneath, because I don't want to put one there.

 ![network graph](https://github.com/arbenton/tepnet/blob/master/network.png)